Black Rock Rangers

 Information (a.k.a.
 Playa Info)

-Playa Info, now located at 5:45 & Esplanade, is staffed by knowledgeable volunteers ready to answer your questions 9am to 6pm, unless otherwise posted.
-You can find American Sign Language interpreters from 9am to 10pm, emergency road and lockout services, and other services and information.
-You can use the Playa Info Directory 24/7 to find theme camp locations, event schedules, ride-shares, register yourself and your camp location, and to look up friends.
-Note: there is no internet access.
-Playa Info’s large BRC maps show theme camp locations, and bulletin boards are available for posting events, messages, and general information.
+Playa Info, now located at Esplanade & 5:45, is staffed by knowledgeable volunteers ready to answer your questions from 9 am to 6 pm, unless otherwise posted.
+You can find American Sign Language (ASL) interpreters from 9 am to 10 pm, emergency tow and lockout services, and other services and information there.
+You can use the Playa Info Directory (the bank of computers,) 24/7 to find theme camp locations, event schedules, ride-shares, register yourself and your camp location, and to look up friends.
+Note: There is no internet access.
+Playa Info’s large BRC maps show theme camp locations and bulletin boards are available for posting events, messages, and general information.

-We continue to welcome and support all Deaf, and Hard of Hearing Burners in Black Rock City with ASL@BRC.
-This project provides certified ASL interpreters to assist Deaf, Hard of Hearing, and hearing Burners in communicating with each other during the event, as well as emergency interpreter support on-site.
-As a walk-up service, ASL interpreters can be reached via Playa Info during event week between 9am and 10pm.
-For urgent needs after hours, please contact 1) Black Rock Ranger Walk-up windows at 5:45 & Esplanade, or 2) any Burning Man staff with a radio, who can request interpreters be paged.
+We continue to welcome and support all Deaf and Hard of Hearing Burners in Black Rock City with ASL@BRC.
+This project provides certified ASL interpreters to assist Deaf, Hard of Hearing, and hearing Burners in communicating with each other before and during the event, as well as emergency interpreter support on-site.
+For walk-up service, ASL interpreters can be reached via Playa Info during event week from 9 am to 10 pm.
+For urgent needs pre-event or after hours, please contact 1) Black Rock Ranger Walk-up windows at Esplanade & 6:30; or 2) any Burning Man staff with a radio, who can request interpreters to be paged.

 Lost & Found: Label it!